 Maladevi Temple: Vidisha

 As we drove towards the Sanchi, the MP tourism signposts led the way.
-Maladevi temple, build at the cliffside of a mountain on a large platform.
-The effect of wind, rain and time had given the temple the color of mountain rock, camouflaging it from all, except those who look with interested eyes.
+Maladevi temple, build on the cliffside of a mountain on a large platform.
+The effect of wind, rain, and time had given the temple the color of mountain rock, camouflaging it from all, except those who look with interested eyes.
 This time the weather did not support us. within 30 mins, the clear sky turned into clouds and then to heavy rain.
 Thus we were not able to click a clear picture for you.

-View from the temple is mesmerizing.
+The view from the temple is mesmerizing.
 The cliff on which the temple stands overlooks a deep pool of water locally called the Mansarovar lake and agricultural fields.
 This 9th-century temple of the Pratihara period had created a lot of confusion among historians.
-Alexander Cunningham terming the temple as Buddhist, but actually research showed that originally a Hindu temple, was later utilized for Jain guru the Adinath.
+Alexander Cunningham termed the temple as Buddhist, but actually, research showed that originally a Hindu temple, was later utilized for Jain guru the Adinath.

 Hindola Toran: Vidisha

 On the way down towards the main road, on our right was again a small complex consisting of Chawkambha and Hindola toran. one first look it feels it must have been a temple dedicated to Lord Vishnu.
 Toran must have been the entry gate to the temple, richly decorated by the ten incarnations of Vishnu. today this gate might not be leading anywhere but it does lead you to the rich history of our country.
-Among the other attractions in the village are, Asthkhamba (dedicated to lord shiva), Bajramath (a sun temple) and Dhekhinath Stupa.
+Among the other attractions in the village are, Asthkhamba (dedicated to lord shiva), Bajramath (a sun temple), and Dhekhinath Stupa.

 This small exploration in Vidisha’s one part was over in two hours and we headed towards the next part.
 On our list to explore Vidisha two more locations en route are Udaygiri caves and Bijamandal, but we left them for the next day and decided to fall back.
 The destination and visit of these two will be shared soon with you all.